glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

     $ cat /sys/class/remoteproc/remoteproc1/state
     offline

-If it's anything but `offline`, stop it using `echo stop > /sys/class/remoteproc/remoteproc1/state`.
+If it's anything but `offline`, stop it using

+    $ echo stop > /sys/class/remoteproc/remoteproc1/state

 Then copy our firmware into the directory where Linux will look for new firmware to load: